Frequently Asked Questions

 Staking & Liquidity

 The Chainflip developers have no say in who the Validators are.
 Anyone with the required infrastructure and enough tokens to bid for one of the 150 Validator slots can become a Validator.
 Auctions for the slots are held every 3 hours on the testnet, but is likely to be less frequent on the mainnet.
+Learn more about auctions, bonds and rewards here.

 Liquidity Providers are any actors who provide their assets to the Chainflip protocol in return for a portion of the fees generated by swap volume.
 Like any other AMM based protocol, Liquidity Provision in Chainflip is permissionless.
+Both retail users and professional LPs will have the ability to provide v3 style range orders and maker-only limit orders through the JIT AMM to earn fees.
+Read more about the JIT AMM here.

-Yes, besides the rewards in the form of fees, an additional reward of FLIP tokens will be distributed to Liquidity Pools proportional to the fees earned.
-You should read up on the unique JIT AMM protocol before committing capital to Liquidity programs on Chainflip.
-In the future, newly listed assets can provide their own liquidity rewards autonomously so that new pools can be given bootstrapping incentives without requiring further $FLIP emission.
+Yes, besides the rewards in the form of fees, an additional reward of $FLIP tokens will be distributed to Liquidity Pools proportional to the fees earned.
+You should read up on the unique JIT AMM protocol documentation before committing capital to liquidity programs on Chainflip.

 Other Common Questions